lispysnake/libls/README.md

 Copyright 2019 Lispy Snake, Ltd.

-libuf is available under the terms of the ZLib license.
+libls is available under the terms of the ZLib license.